Anupakehelgamuwa2004/training_mobile_developer_assessment/README.md

 Contact
 For questions or suggestions, please contact:
 ---
-Your Emmail: anupakehel8403@gmail.com
+Your Email: anupakehel8403@gmail.com
 ---
-GitHub: Anupakehel2004
+GitHub: Anupakehelgamuwa2004
 ---